Field note · Listing prep

 Furnished Palms Place resales: inventory surprises we catch before closing

-When “fully furnished” means different things to seller and buyer
+What if “fully furnished” means different things to a Palms Place seller and buyer?

 Sellers sometimes intend to remove personal art, replace mattresses, or swap TVs while buyers assume everything in photos conveys.
 We resolve that gap in remarks and exhibits before the first showing, not at final walkthrough.

-Built-ins that look permanent but are not deeded fixtures
+Which Palms Place built-ins look permanent but are not deeded fixtures?

 Custom closet systems, motorized shades, and some AV racks may be bolted in yet still excluded unless listed.
 We photograph each category and label it in the inventory exhibit so there is no debate about what stays.